Menu Close

 • Vegan, gluten free, and dairy free

-• Almond milk, or other milk of choice
+• Almond milk, or non-dairy milk of choice like coconut milk or even oat milk

 • Ground Flaxseeds, also known as flaxseed meal